malejandrasalgado/sql-challenge/README.md

 One employee can have one salary, but one salary can be earned by an employee (this is according with the data set as the emp-no in the salaries table do not have duplicates)

+Data engineering
+		Create a new database called Employees into pgAdmin4.
+		Create the tables and create a .sql file of the  table schemata.
+Import CSV files.
+On this stage I have got an error importing the employees’ table as the format date from the CSV file did not match with the pgAdmin file.
+So, I change the format in the csv file.
+I noted that the table titles were imported as the title VARCHAR was (14) but the lent for this should be 18.
+So, I have to update the employee imagen and the schemata.sql file
+After the files were importing then I checked that the data was complete Push all the files into GitHub again